-On December 1, 2009, Robert Weismiller ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On November 25, 2009, Oluwole Ogunware ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was ET-15 Math-Science Teacher at Transition Academy ("Transition").
-Employee was serving in Educational Service status at the time he was terminated.
+Employee's position of record at the time her position was abolished was ET-15 Special Education Teacher at Ballou Senior High School ("Ballou").
+Employee was serving in Educational Service status at the time she was terminated.

-I was assigned this matter on February 6, 2012.
-On February 9, 2012, I sent out an Order wherein I ordered the parties to submit written briefs on the issue of whether Agency conducted the instant RIF in accordance with all applicable District laws, statues, and regulations.
-Due to a typographical error in said order, I issued an Amended Order on February 15, 2012, wherein the parties were given additional time in which to file their respective briefs.
-Agency timely complied while Employee did not submit his brief as was required by the aforementioned orders.
-Accordingly, on May 1, 2012, I issued an Order for Statement of Good Cause wherein Employee was required to submit a statement explaining his failure to adhere to the deadline as was previously prescribed.
-He was also directed to submit his legal brief.
+I was assigned this matter on February 7, 2012.
+On February 16, 2012, I ordered the parties to submit written briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
+Agency timely complied with this order while Employee did not.
+Accordingly, on May 1, 2012, I sent out an Order for Statement of Good Cause to Employee.
+Pursuant to this order, Employee was required to submit

+&lt;sup>1 In Employee's Petition for Appeal there is a designation of representative form that was filled out but it was not signed by his representative.
+Without a signature by the representative authorizing his entry of appearance Employee is considered to be representing his own interests.
+Of note, Employee received a copy of all documents sent by the OEA in this matter.
+If Employee felt that something was amiss, he should have contacted his supposed representative, OEA or the undersigned in order to investigate.

+both a statement of good cause explaining her failure to comply with the previous order and she was required to submit her brief as was initially required by the February 17th order.
 Employee's response was due on or before May 11, 2012.
-To date, the OEA has not received a response from Employee.
-After reviewing the documents of record, I find that there are no material issues of fact in dispute.
-Therefore, I further find that an evidentiary hearing is unwarranted in this matter.
+To date, Employee has not submitted a response.
+After reviewing the documents of record, I have decided that an evidentiary hearing is unwarranted in this matter.
 The record is now closed.